scalapb/scalapb-buf-examples/README.md

   - buf.build/envoyproxy/protoc-gen-validate:728c81676f9e54d3571603b90b34c0e6419770c6
 ```
 The other two dependencies are necessary for a demo of local plugins, they can be ignored for now.
 If you decide that a dependency is no longer needed you can remove it and run:

 ```
 buf mod prune
 ```

+By adding this dependency we get access to `import "validate/validate.proto";` and the proto extensions available to it.
+However this is not limited to only extensions, this is also a great way to share common dependencies.

 ### Code Generation
 Oh no!
 Looks like this project is missing all the Scala types that are needed to compile and run the server.
 But with Buf we can easily fix this.
 So let's generate the code we need by running this command: